 5. Replace Vague Words With Specifics

 Replace vague phrases like “assisted in,” “helped with,” and “responsible for” with descriptive verbs or adjectives.
-Sometimes the resulting phrase will be longer, sometimes it will be shorter, but at least it’s not dead weight in your application.
+Sometimes the resulting phrase will be longer, sometimes it'll be shorter, but at least it’s not dead weight in your application.

-- “Helped animators create a TV commercial” is vague compared to “Sourced high-quality images for a TV commercial”
+- “Helped animators create a TV commercial” is vague compared to “Sourced high-quality videos for a TV commercial”

 - “Responsible for securing funding for a charity event” is shorter if you change it to “Raised $80,000 for a charity event”